Background and scope

 - Description and analysis of regional and/or city data ecosystems.
 Seven local data ecosystems have been analysed – Barcelona (ES), Bordeaux Metropole (FR), Helsinki (FI), Milan (IT), Santander (ES), Poznan (PL) and Rome (IT) – assessing their data governance models, including for instance, the high-level architectures, the data flows, the services provided, the stakeholders involved, the level of maturity, etc.

 - Summary of the lessons learned from the application of sandboxing.
-Key lessons learned are going to be extracted from sandboxing activities, allowing understanding of how data-driven tools, approached and models can support the creation and strengthening of data ecosystems at local and regional level, and also shedding light on the opportunities offered by such a sandboxing approach.
+Key lessons learned from sandboxing activities are going to be drafted soon- Lessons learned will aim at contributing to the debate and scientific research on how data-driven tools, approaches and models can support the creation and strengthening of data ecosystems at local and regional level, also by leveraging on the sandboxing approach.